cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-unc0ver.md

 If you receive the error `rootFS already mounted, delete the OTA update`, read the [Troubleshooting](troubleshooting#rootfs_u0) page

 You should now be jailbroken with Cydia installed on your home screen.
 You can use Cydia to install [tweaks](faq#tweaks), themes and more.

+If you wish to use a more modern package manager, and are on iOS 12.0 or higher, continue to [Installing Sileo](installing-sileo)
+{: .notice--info}

 Continue to [Using Cydia](using-cydia)
 {: .notice--info}